 - A lawyer terminates his Legal Malpractice Insurance in December 2019.
 He also purchases unlimited reporting period tail coverage.
 The tail coverage covers liability for any acts that occurred before December 2019.
 If a claim is filed in September 2020 for work that was performed earlier than December 2019, the claim will be covered.

 For professionals who want to retire, it is important to purchase tail coverage because you may still have liability for work you have done before retiring.
 If you cancel your policy without tail coverage, you will not have any coverage for any of your past work and may still be sued.

 Because legal and attorneys’ fees are a large proportion of Professional Liability claims, Professional Liability Insurance has “shrinking limits” of insurance.
 This means legal costs are included in the limit of insurance, which differs from most other types of liability insurance.

 In commercial general liability insurance, legal costs do not count towards your limits of insurance.

-For example, if you had a professional liability insurance limit of $1 million, and you have a judgment against you of $800,000, and $400,000 of legal fees, the maximum the policy would pay out is $1,000,000, and you would be responsible for the additional $200,000.
+- You have a Professional Liability Insurance limit of $1 million, and you have a judgment against you of $800,000 and $400,000 of legal fees.
+The maximum the policy would pay out is $1,000,000, and you would be responsible for the additional $200,000.

-In contrast, if a general liability policy had a limit of $1 million, and also had a judgment of $800,000 and legal fees of $400,000, that policy would pay for all of the judgment and the legal fees.
-This is because the judgment amount is less than the limit of liability and general liability does not have “shrinking limits” so legal fees are fully covered and not counted towards the insurance policy limits.
+In contrast, if a general liability policy had a limit of $1 million and also had a judgment of $800,000 and legal fees of $400,000, that policy would pay for all of the judgment and the legal fees.
+This is because the judgment amount is less than the limit of liability, and general liability does not have “shrinking limits” so legal fees are fully covered and not counted towards the insurance policy limits.

 Deductibles are the amount of a loss for which you are financially responsible before the insurance company’s coverage begins.
 A deductible is a form of risk-sharing, which provides a financial incentive for you to try to avoid claims.